barrel/barrel-wordpress/wp-content/themes/barrel-base/README.md

 *This project uses nodejs in conjunction with grunt or gulp to manage dependencies and task automation.*

-1. Ensure nodejs and grunt/gulp modules are installed globally on the target system.
+1. Ensure [Node.js](https://nodejs.org/) and [Gulp](http://gulpjs.com/) are installed globally on the target system.
 2. Run `npm install` in the theme directory.
-3. Run `grunt` or `gulp` to build.
+3. Run `gulp` to start ongoing development task, or `gulp build` to compile assets a single time.

 *Before activating the theme, be sure to install the following plugins:*